otrv4/otrv4/otrv4.md

   * If there is a recent stored message, encrypt it and send it as a Data Message.
 (TODO: does it apply?)

-#### Receiving a DRE Auth message
+#### Receiving a DRE-Auth message

 If the message is version 4 and `ALLOW_V4` is not set, ignore this message.
 Otherwise:

 If authstate is `AUTHSTATE_AWAITING_DRE_AUTH`:

-(TODO: Explain how to process and verify this message briefly).
+  * Verify that the peer's master signing key in the version advertisement is trusted
+  * If the auth σ is valid, decrypt the DRE message and verify:
+    * that the point G1*r received in the pre-key message is on curve 448
+    * that the X_r D-H public key is from the correct group

 If everything checks out:

   * Compute the Diffie-Hellman shared secret `K = (G1*r)*i`.
   * Transition authstate to `AUTHSTATE_NONE`.